ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 -DCONFIG_CHIP_FACTORY_DATA_MERGE_WITH_FIRMWARE=y
 ```

 You can also build an example with auto-generation of new CD, DAC and PAI certificates.
 The newly generated certificates will be added to factory data set automatically.
-To generate new certificates build an example with the additional option `-DCONFIG_CHIP_FACTORY_DATA_GENERATE_CERTS=y`:
+To generate new certificates disable using default certificates by building an example with the additional option `-DCHIP_FACTORY_DATA_USE_DEFAULT_CERTS=n`:

 ```
 $ west build -b nrf52840dk_nrf52840 -- \
 -DCONFIG_CHIP_FACTORY_DATA=y \
 -DCONFIG_CHIP_FACTORY_DATA_BUILD=y \
 -DCONFIG_CHIP_FACTORY_DATA_MERGE_WITH_FIRMWARE=y \
--DCONFIG_CHIP_FACTORY_DATA_GENERATE_CERTS=y
+-DCONFIG_CHIP_FACTORY_DATA_USE_DEFAULT_CERTS=n
 ```

 > Note: To generate new certificates using the nRF Connect platform build system, you need the `chip-cert` executable in your system variable PATH.
 To learn how to get `chip-cert`, go to the note at the end of [creating the factory data partition with the second script](#creating-the-factory-data-partition-with-the-second-script) section, and then add the newly built executable to the system variable PATH.
 The Cmake build system will find this executable automatically.